 The Arizona Silent Service Memorial (ASSM) Foundation approved the design concept and committed funding through various means via nonprofit organizational status through the Internal Revenue Service.
 It is believed that the memorial will self-finance through the sale of engraved memorial paver stones, corporate and private sponsorships, grants, and community contributions.

-The ASSM vision for a submarine veterans' memorial is founded on honoring America's "Silent Service" veterans by constructing an aesthetically pleasing and visually dramatic monument in the Wesley Bolin Memorial Plaza that would be dedicated to those who have and are currently serving in submarines, a uniquely challenging assignment of military duty within the United States Navy.
+The ASSM vision for a submarine veterans' memorial is founded on honoring ALL "Silent Service" veterans by constructing an aesthetically pleasing and visually dramatic monument in the Wesley Bolin Memorial Plaza that will be dedicated to those who have and are currently serving in submarines, a uniquely challenging assignment of military duty within the United States Navy.
 The vision began to develop in the summer of 2013 with the help of designer, Renee Palmer-Jones.
-The inspiration was to develop a structure that would resemble deep blue sea water, tumultuous waves of surface water and an attack class submarine bursting through the ocean's waves in an emergency ascent.
+The inspiration was to develop a structure that would resemble blue and green sea water, tumultuous waves of surface water and an attack class submarine bursting through the ocean's waves in an emergency ascent.
 Ms. Palmer-Jones captured that requested vision by utilizing clean lines on the memorial constructed with a red, white and blue combination of materials and colors.

 The long sides of the memorial base will be adorned with gold and silver Naval submarine dolphin plaques (exact verbiage TBD).
 The short sides of the memorial base will display the affixed Great Seal of the United States and opposing it, that of the United States Navy emblem.
 These colorful emblems will be created by either water jetted processes or by stone mosaic.